Don-Stevenson/personalWebsite/README.md

 You can find my portolio site here: [https://donstevenson.netlify.app/](https://donstevenson.netlify.app/)

 ## About
 Made with React JS, this website design and structure is based on a tutorial by [Garrett Love](https://github.com/garrettlove8/building-react-portfolio) with several important changes

 * update from a structure that included both class and functional based React components to a fully functional, react hooks based approach
-* update asynchronis code from a .then / promise approach to a modern async / await within a try / catch error block aproach.
+* update asynchronis code from a .then / promise approach to a more modern async / await within a try / catch error block approach.
 * display gifs instead of static images on click
 * use of process.env variables to store api keys
 * creating and displaying error messages with the form fields
+* the front end is deployed on netlify.com
+* the back end handles emails from the contact form to my email acount and is deployed on heroku.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).